tBuddy00/itsm-killer/kubernetes/kub_first_service/step2_exposing/step2_exposing.md

 # Creating a Service with `expose`

-A **Service** acts as a bridge between users and your deployment, ensuring requests are routed to the right place using labels.
+A **Service** acts as a `proxy` between users and your deployment, ensuring requests are routed to the right place using labels.
 It allows you to access your application without needing to track individual pod IPs.

 To view all existing services, simply use: